Yankees vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in three of their past 10 games and have gone 1-2 in those contests.
+- The Yankees have played as the favorite in four of their past 10 games and won two of those contests.

 - The Yankees and their opponents have combined to hit the over two times in their last 10 games with a total.